Miruna-Chi/CUDA-Hash-Table/README.md

   * In case a new element is placed on a free position (not an update), the variable **slots_occ** existing on both Host and GPU is incremented.

-# Extracting an item:
+# Extracting an item
 - searches the buckets in the same manner as the previous operation, no need for serialization (nothing is written)

-# Copying keys and resizing values:
+# Copying keys and resizing values
 - copy a batch of keys and values from the **hash_table** (used for resizing)

-# Reshape:
+# Reshape
 - allocate a batch of keys of **size = hash_table capacity**
 - copies them via kernel to the device
 - frees memory for the **hash_table**
 - creates a new **hash_table** with the **new capacity**
 - calls insertBatch with the batch from the previous steps to fill the new **hash_table** with the previous values

-# insertBatch:
+# insertBatch
 - see code comments for a detailed explanation of how the new capacity is calculated
 - calls reshape if the **load_factor** exceeds max limit
 - allocates memory, adds elements, frees memory

-# getBatch:
+# getBatch
 - allocates memory, calls getBatch, frees memory